splunk/splunk-connect-for-syslog/docs/performance.md

 performance with your hardware and production data samples.
 The syslog-ng loggen tool available in the SC4S container and the commands above can be utilized in this effort.

-Deployment Size | Hardware Spec | Average EPS with average msg size 800 k -- | -- | --
+Deployment Size | Hardware Spec | Average EPS with average msg size 800 bytes -- | -- | --
 Small | 2 X 3.1 ghz cores1 GB of memory | 2K msg/sec
 Medium | 4 X 3.1 ghz cores2 GB of memory | 4.5K msg/sec